Table of Contents

 Investigations showed that the breach began with compromised network equipment, most likely an outdated or misconfigured device exposed to the internet.
 Such equipment often lacks modern authentication protocols like multi-factor authentication (MFA) or segmenting between production and corporate networks.

 When a threat actor gains access at this level, they can bypass perimeter controls entirely.
-In the Asahi cyber attack, this pathway enabled lateral movement toward the data centre, where sensitive operational data was stored and eventually encrypted.
+In this case, this pathway enabled lateral movement toward the data centre, where sensitive operational data was stored and eventually encrypted.

 Systemic and Environmental Weaknesses